shopwhizzy/magento2-moloni/README.md

-# Moloni extension for Magento 2 - BETA
+# Moloni extension for Magento 2

+This module adds **Moloni invoicing integration** to Magento 2.
+This fork stablish the **php83+ compatibility** with latest latest magento versions 2.4.7 and forward with the already developed features by the core Moloni.

+# Original README content

 Tired of manually processing your invoices?
 With this extension you will be able to: